Living in Minnesota!

 "Grumpy Old Men," you'll know what I mean.
 The City of Saint Paul

 even celebrates the season with its annual

 which is held during January, the coldest month of the year.

 If you're wondering what it would be like to go to school in Minnesota, my guess is that it probably wouldn't be too different than going to school in your state.
 There are teachers, tests, and homework, just like everywhere else.
 We do think our Minnesota schools are pretty darned good, however, and with good reason.
-About 85% of Minnesota students who start high school graduate (second best in the nations), and 66% continue on to college.
+About 88% of Minnesota students who start high school graduate (among the best in the nation), and about two-thirds continue on to college.

 There are a lot of famous people who are from Minnesota.
 The list of famous Minnesotans includes former vice presidents Hubert Humphrey and Walter Mondale; singers Bob Dylan and Prince (or whatever he's calling himself these days); comedians Jack Benny, Whoopi Goldberg, and Louie Anderson; writers F. Scott Fitzgerald and Sinclair Lewis; Charles Lindbergh, the famous aviator, and Charles Schulz, the noted "Peanuts" cartoonist.

 Whether they're famous or not, most Minnesotans are friendly, helpful, and polite.
 We refer to this behavior as "Minnesota-nice," and it's true; people who live in Minnesota typically are quite nice.
 So, no matter how many other good things there are about Minnesota, I'd have to say it's the people who make this such a great state.